-- \$Performances, varsity and junior-varsity scrimmages against external programs and games, including travel time; make-up games that were postponed due to inclement weather; and official tournament games, both pre-and post-season - \$ Class requirements such as field trips and labs.
-These must be approved through the department chair and the dean of academic administration. - \$Internships and field placements which are required for a major or academic program.
-These should be arranged in such a way that they do not conflict with other classes for which the student is registered or is required to take. - \$ Educational travel, including professional meetings, touring groups, and missions trips.
-These must be approved through the department chair and the dean of academic administration. - \$ Campus work-related training that is directly relevant to a student's campus work assignment.
-These must be approved through the department chair and the dean of academic administration if the assignment is an academic program area and through the office of the vice president for academic affairs in all other cases.
+- Performances, varsity and junior-varsity scrimmages against external programs and games, including travel time; make-up games that were postponed due to inclement weather; and official tournament games, both preand post-season. - Class requirements such as field trips and labs.
+These must be approved through the department chair and the dean of faculty and administration. - Internships and field placements which are required for a major or academic program.
+These should be arranged in such a way that they do not conflict with other classes for which the student is registered or is required to take. - Educational travel, including professional meetings, touring groups, and missions trips.
+These must be approved through the department chair and the dean of faculty and administration. - Campus work-related training that is directly relevant to a student's campus work assignment.
+These must be approved through the department chair and the dean of faculty and administration if the assignment is an academic program area and through the office of the vice president for academic affairs in all other cases.